Disclosure – This post features a product that has been gifted to me in exchange for a review. All opinions are honest and my own.

 I wasn’t sure whether to have the protein shakes before or after exercise.
 There seems to be some debate on this topic, with some people saying that it really doesn’t matter either way.
-I decided to have my shake about half an hour before my daily yoga session, and I also planned to go for a walk later on in the day.
+I decided to have my shake about half an hour before my daily exercise session.

 I went for the chocolate flavour protein shake first, which is unsurprising as I am a big fan of anything chocolatey!
 The instructions said to ‘add 1 packet to 270ml of cold water and shake’.